cameronmcinnes/bandland/dev_notes.md

 ## QUESTIONS
 * when to use selectors
 * where to store website text, class variables in class components?
-* is togglemodal clear errors redundant?
+* how to redirect on login

 ## TO RESEARCH
 * using locales in rails to get readable error msgs: [SO post] (https://stackoverflow.com/questions/808547/fully-custom-validation-error-message-with-rails)